Deta-Cold/delta-firmware/docs/misc/update-wipes.md

 The device gets **wiped on every reboot**:
 - If the firmware's debug mode is turned on.

-## Trezor T
+## detahard T

-In Trezor T this works a bit differently, we have introduced so-called vendors headers.
+In detahard T this works a bit differently, we have introduced so-called vendors headers.
 Each firmware has its vendor header and this vendor header is signed by SatoshiLabs.
 The actual firmware is signed by the vendor header's key.
-That means that all firmwares are signed by _someone_ to be able to run on Trezor T.
+That means that all firmwares are signed by _someone_ to be able to run on detahard T.

 We currently have two vendors: